mathenavics/ML-Projects/README.md

 # ML-Projects
-A compilation of all the projects that i create.
+A compilation of all the projects that I have created.
+Most of them are still to be worked upon.